Check out our price breakdown of medical schools in Lithuania

 The rest of your living expenses in Kaunas will be around €500 according to your needs.

 2. Vilnius University is the largest higher education institution in the country.
 It was found in 1579 in Vilnius.The university hosts around 20,000 students from all around the world.
 The university collaborated on projects together with NATO and UNESCO.
 The university teaches medicine and dentistry in English.

-Graduating from this university allows you to practice worldwide.
+Graduating from this university allows you to practise worldwide.

 Vilnius accommodations are situated close to the university.
 It consists of double and triple rooms at the cost of between €50 and €90 per month.

 The dormitories are fully furnished with common kitchens and laundry areas.
-Twice a week, the rooms are being cleaned.
+The rooms are cleaned twice a week.
 Living in Vilnius costs around €500 without rent according to your needs.